Most Popular Bloggers in Singapore 2014

 The most popular blogs in Singapore wield an amazing amount of influence well worth your advertising dollar.
 Because of their readership, the top blogs get approached so often, it doesn't make sense for them to give advertisers free publicity.
 You pay for what you get, it's as simple as that.

-If you're blowing $5,000 - $10,000 on a single media buyout in a magazine that lasts one issue with say a readership of say 50k, you should not even flinch at the asking prices from top blogs where sponsored posts usually range just $1k to $3k.
-The blogs listed above, average over 300,000 visitors monthly and these sponsored posts on the internet lasts forever - not for a limited time frame like print.
+If you're blowing $5,000 - $10,000 on a single media buyout in print that lasts once with say a readership of say 50k, you should not even flinch at the asking prices from top blogs where sponsored posts usually range just $1k to $3k.
+The blogs / publishers listed above, average over 200k-600k visitors monthly and these sponsored posts on the internet last forever - not for a limited time frame like print.

 You will get more than your dollar's worth.
-That is why smart companies have been approaching the top blogs to run banners and sponsored posts / advertorials all this while.
-Companies should take advantage of the current prices as its only a matter of time before advertisers catch up to speed and push prices up.
+That is why smart companies have been approaching the best blogs in Singapore to run banners and advertorials.
+Companies should take advantage of the current prices as its only a matter of time before more advertisers catch up to speed and push prices up.
 You can also contact us for enquires.

 Where does my blog stand?